tinesoft/spring-esdata-loader/README.md

 ```
 $ npx elasticdump --input=http://localhost:9200/my_index --output=my_index_data.json
 ```
-> The above command will run `elasticdump` to extract data from index named `my_index` on a ES server located at http://localhost:9200 and then save the result into a file named `my_index_data.json`
+> The above command will run `elasticdump` to extract data from an index named `my_index` on a ES server located at http://localhost:9200 and then save the result into a file named `my_index_data.json`

-> If you change the `--output` part above into `--output=$ | gzip my_data.json.gz` the data will automatically be gzipped as well
+> If you change the `--output` part above into `--output=$ | gzip my_data.json.gz` the data will be automatically gzipped

 ## Contributing